Athlete/athlete-api-docs/_build/html/_sources/getting_started/authentication.txt

 for now you'll need to implement it yourself.
 I will document here exactly how that request signing must work.

 #.
 Add a timestamp parameter to the query string.
 This should be UTC time in ISO 8601 format.
 #.
-Add the public key to the query string. (e.g. public_key=...)
+Add the public key to the query string.
 #.
-Create a string with the following contents separated by unix style newlines (\n)
+Create a string with the following contents separated by unix style newlines:
     #.
 Request Method (e.g. GET, POST, PUT).
-Not case sensitive.
+Must be uppercase.
     #.
-URI or Path.
-The URL minus the protocol, domain and port. (e.g. /api/v1/users/)
+Path.
+This is the URL minus the protocol, domain and port. (e.g. /api/v1/users/)
     #.
 All GET and POST parameters, sorted by key and serialized in querystring format (e.g. a=b&c=d).
 Each key/value
-       must be urlencoded consistent with python's urllib.quote.
+       must be urlencoded consistent with `python's urllib.quote <http://docs.python.org/library/urllib.html#urllib.quote>`_.
 #.
 Create a SHA256 HMAC digest using the private key and the above string as the message.
 #.
-Base64 encode that digest and add it to the querystring parameters as the 'signature' parameter (e.g. ...&signature=...)
+Base64 encode that digest and add it to the query string parameters as the 'signature' parameter.

 The signed request will become invalid in any of the following circumstances: